Close

 Finding an Attorney

 If you know or suspect that someone you love may be using drugs during their pregnancy, you should consider talking to an attorney.
 The experienced attorneys at Vic Carmody Jr., P.A. are qualified and prepared to handle family law cases that may turn criminal.
 Our firm can handle your case with a balance of compassion and confidence to guide you through one of the most difficult times a person can go through.
-Contact us today for a free consultation to discuss your case and learn about your options.
+Contact us today for a consultation to discuss your case and learn about your options.

 Please also see us on mississippi-lawyers.com and view our reviews on avvo.com, superlawyers.com, and martindale.com.